Injection moulding: Process troubleshooting

 Like all industrial processes, injection molding can produce flawed parts, even in toys.
 In the field of injection moulding, troubleshooting is often performed by examining defective parts for specific defects and addressing these defects with the design of the mould or the characteristics of the process itself.
 Trials are often performed before full production runs in an effort to predict defects and determine the appropriate specifications to use in the injection process.

 When filling a new or unfamiliar mould for the first time, where shot size for that mould is unknown, a technician/tool setter may perform a trial run before a full production run.
 They start with a small shot weight and fills gradually until the mould is 95 to 99% full.
 Once they achieve this, they apply a small amount of holding pressure and increase holding time until gate freeze off (solidification time) has occurred.
 Gate freeze off time can be determined by increasing the hold time, and then weighing the part.
 When the weight of the part does not change, the gate has frozen and no more material is injected into the part.
 Gate solidification time is important, as this determines cycle time and the quality and consistency of the product, which itself is an important issue in the economics of the production process.
 Holding pressure is increased until the parts are free of sinks and part weight has been achieved.

+Material impacts

+Injection moulding can have effects on the integrity and composition of a material.
+In some cases, it can effect physical properties such as their impact tolerance.
+Therefore, compression molding can be considered an advantage depending on the requirements of a product.
+Fiber-reinforced composites are usually negatively impacted in injection molding processes due to fiber degradation and the direction of the fiber.
+Although injection molding has been used for automotive parts such as the rear end doors, and the front-end panels, since the eighties, compression molding can be considered with that specific material.
+There are technical strategies to reduce the loss of physical properties with the cost of affecting the surface texture.

+Some have found that the integration of fiberglass, low-profile additives, and different resin techniques to thermosets can reduce the loss of impact strength and final texture.
+These advancements could potentially lead to automotive parts being produced through injection molding only.

 Moulding defects

 Injection moulding is a complex technology with possible production problems.
 They can be caused either by defects in the moulds, or more often by the moulding process itself.

 Methods such as industrial CT scanning can help with finding these defects externally as well as internally.

+From the table above we know that optimizing the injection molding setup for new products is usually time-consuming and labor-intensive in real production.
+In recent years, some experts have introduced a reinforcement learning method based on the "actor-critic" algorithm to improve efficiency.
+This approach enables faster, more efficient parameter tuning and supports self-adjusting molding systems.